 The shoulder joint contains two components: the spherical humeral head and the flat articular surface of the scapula.
 They contact minimally, and movements are weakly limited by bone structures.
-The shoulder stability is largely provided by the tendons of the muscles of the rotator cuff.
+The shoulder stability is largely provided by the tendons of the rotator cuff muscles.

 When performing joint replacement surgery, the doctor can replace one or two components of the endoprosthesis at once:

 Shoulder hemiarthroplasty is an operation to replace only the shoulder component.
-This surgical intervention is less traumatic, provides quick recovery of patients and the ability to return to sports activities in a short time, with minimal risk of complications.
+This surgical intervention is less traumatic, provides quick recovery for patients, and the ability to return to sports activities in a short time, with minimal risk of complications.
 Even with high sports loads, the implanted endoprosthesis wears out very slowly.
 The cost of treatment is lower, and the prosthesis is cheaper.
-However, there are disadvantages: the functional outcomes are worse, there is a risk of pain persisting, and besides, the method is not suitable for all patients, but is used only in the absence of degenerative changes on the articular surface of the scapula.
+However, there are disadvantages: the functional outcomes are worse; there is a risk of pain persisting, and, besides, the method is not suitable for all patients but is used only in the absence of degenerative changes on the articular surface of the scapula.
 Pain returns in approximately 8% of patients due to the appearance of erosion on the glenoid fossa of the scapula.

 In turn, total shoulder replacement can be:

 In 90% of cases, doctors perform anatomic shoulder replacement surgery.
-This means that during the operation they implant an artificial joint that is as similar as possible in anatomical structure to the patient's own shoulder joint.
+It means that during the surgery they implant an artificial joint that is as similar as possible in anatomical structure to the patient's own shoulder joint.
 The artificial head of the shoulder looks like a ball, and the scapular part has a flat articular surface.

-However, many tendon ruptures, even if they are degenerative, can be repaired.
-In such cases, German surgeons simultaneously perform anatomic joint replacement surgery, muscle and tendon plastic surgery to restore the function of the rotator cuff and improve shoulder mobility.
+However, many tendon ruptures, even if they are degenerative can be repaired.
+In such cases, German surgeons simultaneously perform anatomic joint replacement surgery and muscle and tendon plastic surgery to restore the function of the rotator cuff and improve shoulder mobility.

-By the number of operations performed, joint replacement surgery can be primary and revision.
-If you are being treated in Germany, then the likelihood of a need for the second (revision) intervention is low.
+Depending on the number of operations performed, joint replacement surgery can be primary or revision.
+If you get treatment in Germany, then the likelihood of a need for the second (revision) intervention is low.
 The cause is usually loosening of the endoprosthesis or infectious complications.
-The risk of loosening is higher with high sports loads, as well as with the use of poor-quality prostheses and with errors in implantation.
+The risk of loosening is higher with high sports loads, as well as with the use of poor-quality prostheses and errors in implantation.

 Here are some reasons for you to undergo treatment in Germany:

-- the very latest methods of conservative therapy, including cell therapy, which stimulates cartilage tissue regeneration;
+- the latest methods of conservative therapy, including cell therapy, which stimulates cartilage tissue regeneration;

-- arthroscopic operations for the treatment of arthritis: minimally traumatic, through short incisions, with a rapid recovery;
+- arthroscopic operations for the treatment of arthritis: minimally traumatic, through short incisions, with rapid recovery;

-- various options for joint replacement surgery in severe arthritis, which allow the patient to fully restore the joint function even in the most severe cases, get rid of pain and return to normal life;
+- various options for joint replacement surgery in severe arthritis, which allow the patient to fully restore joint function even in the most severe cases, get rid of pain, and return to normal life;

 - low risk of complications during and after surgery;